camptocamp/k8s-talos-linux-labs/README.md

 ### Create machine configuration patches

 Machine configuration patches are used to modify the machine configuration files generated by `talosctl gen config`.
-They allow you to customize the configuration of your Talos OS, and can be useful to separate from the others that contain sensitive information.
+They allow you to customize the configuration of your Talos Linux, and can be useful to separate from the others that contain sensitive information.

-- We created the patches on the folder `talos-os/patches/` in this repository.
+- We created the patches on the folder `talos/patches/` in this repository.
 - We had to create the manifests for Cilium using Helm:
   ```bash
   helm repo add cilium https://helm.cilium.io/